Division of Spill Prevention and Response

 Alaska has some unique sampling requirements.
 Probably the most significant is the requirement for a methonal preservative for field samples.

-Is a Qualified Person required to do site sampling work?
+Is a Qualified Environmental Professional required to do site sampling work?

-In order to legally conduct soil and groundwater sampling at a regulated UST sites, the owner and operator must hire a person who is "qualified" that will be responsible for collecting field data, interpreting and reporting data from a sampling event.
+In order to legally conduct soil and groundwater sampling at a regulated UST sites, the owner and operator must hire a person who meets the criteria for a qualified environmental professional at 18 AAC 78.088(b) to is "qualified" that will be responsible for collecting field data, interpreting and reporting data from a sampling event.
+A person who meets the criteria for a qualified sampler may conduct certain types of sampling if a qualified environmental professional is not available.

 Do laboratories need to be approved too?